The Girls of FHM: Appearances of "I Touch Myself"

+Music videos

 The video is set in a bar at a fashion show, and was considered by the music industry to be a spoof of the fashion world.
 The video was filmed in Edgware, North London, and was directed by Phil Griffin.

-Lead and backing vocals were provided by session singer Sue Quin, also known for being the voice of Eyeopener (All Around the World Records).
-She has sung on numerous dance records for AATW including tracks for Bus Stop, Flip and Fill and DJ Milano.

 The vocals were recorded at AATW studios in Blackburn.

 In 2007, a second video was released of a cover version of the Divinyls song "I Touch Myself".